lesleyrs/Client3/README.md

 If the client fails to start you either aren't passing cli args and don't have a config.ini OR you are using a SDL dll for the wrong architecture.
 Delete it and it'll be copied during next build

 ## Platforms and Compilers
-To move the executable you have to take the correct `SDL.dll`, `cache/` and optionally `config.ini`, `SCC1_Florestan.sf2` and `Roboto/` along with it.
+To move the executable you have to take the correct `SDL.dll`, `config.ini`, and the `rom/` directory along with it.
 The consoles will load it from sdcard if they don't embed the files already.

 type `::perf` command ingame to see fps and lrucache size